April 5, 2017

 The Institute for Supply Management not only publishes an index of manufacturing activity each month, they publish two days later a survey of non-manufacturing firms — which largely consists of services.
-The index rose 3.3 points in February from 60.3 to 63.6.
-That is the highest level since October 2015.
-At its February level the ISM group estimates GDP growth of 3.4%.
+The index took a breather in March and fell 4.7 points to 58.99 after having risen 3.3 points in February to 63.6 which was the highest level since October 2015.
+At its March level the ISM group estimates GDP growth of 2.4%.

-The orders component rose 2.6 points from 58.6 to 61.2.
-This series remains quite high and suggests that the service sector will continue to grow briskly for some time to come.
+The orders component fell 2.3 points from 61.2 to 58.9.
+This series still remains quite high and suggests that the service sector will continue to grow briskly for some time to come.
 Comments from respondents include: “New clients on board” and “Spending new budgets.”

-The ISM non-manufacturing index for employment rose 0.5 point in February to 55.2.
-Jobs growth should continue in upcoming months at about the same pace we have seen of roughly 170 thousand per month.
+The ISM non-manufacturing index for employment fell 4.6 points in March to 51.6 after having risen 0.5 point in February.
+However, this series has been fairly volatile in other recent months with big increases followed by big declines a rather common occurrence.
+Jobs growth should continue in upcoming months at about the same pace we have seen of roughly 200 thousand per month.
 Comments from respondents include: “Adding new positions to meet the demands of new business” and “Hiring freeze that we had last month was lifted in certain areas.”

-Finally, the price component fell 1.3 points in February to 57.7.
-Thus, prices still rose in February but at a slightly slower pace than in January.
-Thirteen of the 14 industries surveyed reported higher prices in February.
+Finally, the price component fell 4.2 points in March to 53.5 after having declined 1.3 points in February.
+Thus, prices still rose in March but at a slightly slower pace than in February.
+Thirteen of the 14 industries surveyed reported higher prices in March.
 Higher inflation lies ahead.